Perennials/logging-node/README.md

 ##### .onClose()
 Implements a close handler for the application.
-It will close all log sessions created by the application and the `PerennialAppRequest`s.
+It will close all log sessions created by the application and the `LoggedHttpAppRequest`s.

 ```
 .onClose();